-- 43. The Agency determined the documents sought by the Applicant, if they existed, would also be exempt in full under section 33(1). - 44.
+- 41. The Agency determined the documents sought by the Applicant, should any exist, would also be exempt in full under section 33(1). - 42.
 A document is exempt under section 33(1) if two conditions are satisfied: - (a) disclosure of a document under the FOI Act would involve the disclosure of information relating to the 'personal affairs' of a person other than an applicant (a third party); and - (b) such disclosure would be 'unreasonable'.